 Chum and pinks.
-Salmonids, inluding chum, pink, coho salmon, and steelheads, are an important fall and winter food for bald eagles.
+Salmonids, inluding chum, pink, coho salmon, and steelhead, are an important fall and winter food for bald eagles.
 Of these, chum salmon are the most important due to their spawning time and the concentration of carcasses.
-Chum salmon are abundant in the Puget Sound region and have increased substantially in recent years as a result of a favorable climate pattern and successful fishery management.
-Wild chum salmon make up the majority of wild salmon in the region, and are distributed throughout streams of the Puget Sound, Hood Canal, and Strait of Juan de Fuca.
-A recent NMFS coastwide review concluded that Puget Sound chum are "at or near historic levels," with recent escapements averaging >300,000 natural spawners for the Puget Sound/Strait of Georgia region (Johnson et al. 1997a).
-Pink salmon are also "close to historic levels" in the Puget Sound region, with escapements averaging >880,000 (Hard et al. 1996).
-The Skagit, Snohomish, Stillaguamish, and Nooksack River systems have the largest runs.
+Wild chum salmon make up the majority of wild salmon in the region, and are distributed throughout streams of Puget Sound, Hood Canal, and the Strait of Juan de Fuca.
+Chum salmon are the most abundant salmon species in the Puget Sound region and have increased substantially in recent years as a result of a favorable climate pattern and successful fishery management (Fig. 18).
+A recent NMFS coast-wide review concluded that Puget Sound chum are "at or near historic levels," (Johnson et al. 1997), with escapements averaging >600,000 spawners for 1998-2005 in the Puget Sound region (K. Adicks, pers. comm.).
+During 1998-2005, wild and hatchery runs combined averaged 2 million fish/year.
+Pink salmon are also "close to historic levels" in the Puget Sound region, with escapements averaging >2 million/year for 1999-2005 (K. Adicks, pers. comm.).
+The Skagit, Snohomish, Stillaguamish, and Nooksack River systems have traditionally had the largest runs, but in recent years the Green and Puyallup have had larger runs than the Nooksack and Stillaguamish (K. Adicks, pers.comm.).
 Pink salmon are abundant (in odd-numbered years), but do not seem to be a major food source.
-Pink carcasses are not available before most Washington breeders migrate north during May - August (Watson and Pierce 1998a, 2001).
+Pink carcasses are not available before most Washington eagles migrate north during May - August (Watson and Pierce 1998a, 2001).
 Pink salmon may be important to a few eagles that do not migrate, or migrate back to nesting territories in Washington along local tributaries (Watson and Pierce 1997).